Planar lamina

 In mathematics, a planar lamina (or plane lamina) is a figure representing a thin, usually uniform, flat layer of the solid.
 It serves also as an idealized model of a planar cross section of a solid body in integration.

 Planar laminas can be used to determine moments of inertia, or center of mass of flat figures, as well as an aid in corresponding calculations for 3D bodies.

 Definition

-Basically, a planar lamina is defined as a figure (a closed set) D of a finite area in a plane, with some mass m.
+A planar lamina is defined as a figure (a closed set) D of a finite area in a plane, with some mass m.

 This is useful in calculating moments of inertia or center of mass for a constant density, because the mass of a lamina is proportional to its area.
 In a case of a variable density, given by some (non-negative) surface density function $\rho(x,y),$ the mass $m$ of the planar lamina D is a planar integral of ρ over the figure: